Open Now — 24/7 Plumbing

 Water Supply Valve Shut

 Every house has a main shut-off valve that cuts off the water supply to the entire space, but there are also individual valves under toilets and sinks for fixing a specific plumbing issue or area.
-This procedure is one of the first steps a licensed plumber takes while working with various tools and equipment.
+This procedure is one of a licensed plumber’s first steps while working with various tools and equipment.

-More importantly, checking all the shut-off valves around the house during yearly maintenance is a great way to be aware of their locations for easier access during unforeseen emergencies.
+More importantly, checking all the shut-off valves around the house during yearly maintenance is a great way to know their locations for easier access during unforeseen emergencies.

 5. Regularly Check Your Water Heater